List of available families from gamlss.dist package.

 families Character, the names of the family objects of the gamlss.dist package that should be returned.

-y The reponse vector or matrix.
+y The response vector or matrix.

 k Numeric, the penalty factor that should be used for the GAIC.